Bangkok Will Never Let You Go Unharmed - Backpacker's Horror Story

 My friend loved to say; Bangkok will never let you go that easily.
 I visited Bangkok twice before this unfortunate event, luckily I walked away unharmed, but not this time.

-I arrived at the airport of Bangkok late night for my early flight to Europe the next morning.
-So, I decided to spend the night in the airport instead of travelling from the city of Bangkok early in the morning.
+I arrived at the airport in Bangkok late at night for my early flight to Europe the next morning.
+So, I decided to spend the night at the airport instead of travelling from the city of Bangkok early in the morning.

 I was about to fly with Finnair and have asked them about this situation.
 That my visa is not valid yet when I land in Helsinki but it will be when I arrived in Copenhagen.
 They told it should be all good as long as I stay in the transit area.

 The officers in Bangkok told me that there is no way this is possible.
 I tried to explain to them that I have to make it on time in Denmark as I need to make it to someone’s 60th birthday party and it was actually the airline’s mistake that they gave me wrong information.